diycomputerscience/ExerciseMinesweeperSection11Project1/README.md

 _**File Sample 2: config.properties**_

-If we use properties as shown above, our code will be a single like which instantiates an instance of persistenceStrategy using reflection, as shown in the pseudo code below.
+If we use properties as shown above, our code will be a single line which instantiates an instance of persistenceStrategy using reflection, as shown in the pseudo code below.

     persistenceStrategy = //use_reflection_to_instantiate_class